-There are three communication ports available as follows:
+There are two communication ports available as follows:

-- RS-232 port (standard)

-- RS-485 port (standard)
+- RS-232 port - RS-485 port

-- Infra-red port (on front panel display panel option)

-The ports are available for remote data reading, printouts and for initial application loading of the instrument.
+The ports can be used for remote data reading, printouts and for initial application loading of the instrument.

 Retransmission Outputs

 The instrument can re-transmit any main menu variable.
 The digital outputs can re-transmit totals as pulses.
 If the instrument has the advanced option, it outputs rates as a 4-20mA signal.